Puppet History

 Puppet History is an American comedy game show YouTube series created by Shane Madej and produced by Madej, Ryan Bergara, and Steven Lim.
 The show premiered on January 10, 2020, on the Watcher Entertainment YouTube channel.

 The show's premise sees a colorful puppet historian known as the Professor presenting a game show about one or two distinctive persons or events from history.
 The two contestants answer questions, and the Professor gives them points; the contestant with the most points wins the title of "History Wizard" and a hat.
 Before season six, the contestant with the most points won the title of "History Master" and a small trophy.

 The show received an Honoree Award at the 2022 Webby Awards for a Science & Education Channel.

+In 2026, Puppet History videos were moved onto a new channel dedicated entirely to the show called Puppet History Inc. A series of shorter videos called History Contingency Tapes was released on the new channel.

 Format

 The show begins with the Professor, a blue puppet portrayed by Shane Madej, greeting the guests from a puppet theater stage.
 The contestants are almost always Ryan Bergara and another special guest.
 The Professor then tells a story about a historical event or figure.
 He stops every few minutes to ask the two guests questions; whoever answers correctly, or as close to correctly as possible, receives points (referred to as "jelly beans").

 The scoring is relatively loose, and a contestant may be awarded more than one point, or just half a point, for their answer, as well as extra points being awarded as the Professor sees fit.
 The show presents parts of the story and answers to some questions through reenactments of scenes using paper cutouts of people from history.
 The prize is a small plastic trophy containing jelly beans or another small prize.
 The Professor refers to it as the 'coveted cup and title of History Master.'

 The Professor encourages the guests to tell jokes and is often more attentive towards the guests than to Bergara, often awarding points to guests with jokes.
 Points are also awarded to drawings on the whiteboards on which the answers are written, regardless of whether or not the answer is correct.
 Before the end of the show, the Professor leaves to "tally the score" using "our complex victory algorithm," and another puppet or puppets come onto the stage and sing a song about the historical event.